List of coal-fired power stations in Australia

 These fossil fuel power stations burn coal to power steam turbines that generate some or all of the electricity they produce.
-Australia's fleet of coal-fired power stations are aging and many are due for decommissioning, and are being replaced by a combination of mostly renewable energy.
+Australia's fleet of coal-fired power stations is aging and many are due for decommissioning, and are being replaced by a combination of mostly renewable energy.
 In early 2017, 75% of the coal-fired power stations in the country were operating beyond their original design life.